VaibhavSinha1908/CalculateWeekdaysApi/README.md

 ### Scope of the API
 The API is meant to calculate the working days or weekdays between a given date range in the format of (dd/mm/yyyy).
 The API does not maitain user state and hence is stateless.
 The API uses data structure based implementation to calculate the holidays.
-As for the current version the database is setup to include following holidays for any year:
+As for the current version the database is setup to include following holidays for ***any year***:
 <ul>
 <li>Australia Day</li>
 <li>Anzac Day</li>